jonathanhogg/flitter/docs/windows.md

 ### `!adjust`

-The `!adjust` node allows for basic color adjustments and takes the following
+The `!adjust` node applies color and luminance adjustments to the composited input.
+It supports the following attributes:
-attributes:

-`exposure=` *STOPS*
+`color_matrix=` *MATRIX*
+: Specifies a 3x3 matrix as a 9-vector to multiply each pixel by.
+The matrix is given in column-major order, so the first 3 values are multiplied by the red channel, the second 3 by the green channel and the last 3 values by the blue channel.
+The resulting color will be the vector sum of the results.
+Default is the matrix `1;0;0;0;1;0;0;0;1`, i.e., no adjustment.

+`brightness=` *LEVEL*
-: Specifies an exposure adjustment in stops.
-This defaults to `0`.
-An exposure adjustment of `1` will double the color value of each pixel, an adjustment of `-1` will half the value of each pixel.
+: Specifies a brightness adjustment to be added to the color channels of each pixel.
+Default is `0`.

 `contrast=` *MULTIPLIER*
 : Specifies a contrast adjustment as a multiplier.
 This defaults to `1`.
 A